flymyao/mvdom-patterns/README.md

+mvdom-patterns is a set of UI components and mini applications put together into an application to illustrate some simple but scalable DOM and Javascript Centric patterns to build scalable application.

 ## Concept

-Some simple but scalable DOM and Javascript Centric patterns to build scalable application.

 - Simple scale better.
 - Patterns outlast frameworks.